Sandeep Lamichhane: T20 franchise cricket

+Lamichhane in 2018 during an interview.

 In January 2018, Lamichhane was included in the list of players for auction in the 2018 Indian Premier League (IPL).
 He was bought by Delhi Daredevils and became the first Nepalese cricketer to get a contract in the IPL.
 Indian Prime minister Narendra Modi commented that the relationship between India and Nepal had been strengthened because of the signing.

 In March 2018, he was drafted to play for the St Kitts and Nevis Patriots in the 2018 Caribbean Premier League, and became the first player from Nepal to be selected in the Caribbean Premier League.

 In May 2018, Lamichhane made his senior Twenty20 debut for the Delhi Capitals in the Indian Premier League, becoming the first Nepalese cricketer to play in the IPL.
 He took a wicket for 25 runs on his debut match against Royal Challengers Bangalore.
 In the tournament, he took five wickets in three matches with a bowling average of 16.40.

 In June 2018, Lamichane was selected to play for the Montreal Tigers in the inaugural edition of the Global T20 Canada tournament.
 In the tournament he took eight wickets in five matches at an average of 19.62.
 In September 2018, he was named in Nangarhar's squad in the first edition of the Afghanistan Premier League tournament, going on to play in one match in the tournament.

 In October 2018, he was signed by the Melbourne Stars for the Big Bash League (BBL), becoming the first cricketer from Nepal to play in the BBL.
 Later the same month, he was named in the squad for Sylhet Sixers, following the draft for the 2018–19 Bangladesh Premier League.
 In November 2018, Lamichhane was named in Lahore Qalandars's squad in the fourth edition of the Pakistan Super League.
 In March 2019, he was named as one of eight players to watch by the International Cricket Council (ICC) ahead of the 2019 Indian Premier League tournament.
 The following month, Lamichhane said he recognised the huge learning curve of playing in the IPL and that it had "changed his life".

 In June 2019, he was selected to play for the Toronto Nationals franchise team in the 2019 Global T20 Canada tournament.
 In July 2020, he was named in the Jamaica Tallawahs squad for the 2020 Caribbean Premier League.
 In November 2020, he was signed by the Hobart Hurricanes for the 2020–21 Big Bash League.
 In March 2021, Lamichhane was signed by Worcestershire to play in the 2021 t20 Blast in England.
 However, in June 2021, he was denied a work visa for the United Kingdom and was released by Worcestershire.
 He was also set to play in the inaugural edition of The Hundred in 2021 but he missed out owing to visa issues and was subsequently replaced by Tabraiz Shamsi.
 In July 2022, he was signed by the Dambulla Giants for the third edition of the Lanka Premier League.